Health check your property investments with a FREE portfolio review and find out how much you could be saving!

 Depending on the scale of the project, you may be able to use bridging finance to convert your existing buy to let into an HMO.
 HMOs typically benefit from much higher rental yields than standard buy to lets, and the demand for these properties continues to grow.

 If you need to carry out any heavy refurbishments to the property, such as an extension, then you will need to secure heavy refurbishment finance.
-However, bridging finance is great for smaller projects, such as fitting new doors or kitchens, which could allow you to convert your property into an HMO.
+However, bridging finance is great for smaller renovation work, such as fitting new doors or kitchens, which could allow you to convert your property into an HMO.
 Speak to one of our experts to explore the best finance option for you.

 Visit our bridging finance page here for more information.